 Once you have a better idea of the taxation of your windfall you can estimate the proceeds you'll have available after tax.

-Identifying Your Investment Opportunities Through Financial Modeling
+Identifying Your Investment Opportunities Through Financial Planning

 For many of us, our lifestyle goals are not in short supply.
 The challenge then becomes prioritizing wants and needs to arrive at the best plan for you.
 Without developing a comprehensive financial model, it is very difficult to accurately evaluate multiple scenarios, trade-offs, and opportunity costs over the long term.